 The good news?
-Fewer people will contract the coronavirus and the flu, and the economy will recover because it was healthy from the start.
+Fewer people may contract COVID-19 and the flu, and the economy will recover because it was healthy from the start.
 Our loved ones with underlying health conditions cannot rebound as easily, so please take precautions so we can all look forward to being together this summer.

 Sacramento County Has Free, Drive-Thru COVID-19 Testing Now at Cal Expo